 One of the best books I have ever read on the subject of home organization and decluttering is Marie Kondo’s “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing“.

 I would also recommend “The Gentle Art of Swedish Death Cleaning: How to Free Yourself and Your Family from a Lifetime of Clutter” by Margareta Magnusson.
-This book takes you by the hand and gently guides through the reasons why you need to get rid of stuff and practical steps on how to achieve this.
+This book takes you by the hand and gently guides you through the reasons why you need to get rid of stuff and practical steps on how to achieve this.

 Make a Personalized Plan of Action